-- d) The construction materials allowed for the main body of each component are: - Calipers, Master Cylinders, Disc Mounting Hubs Al2024, Al7075, Al6082, Al2618, Al6061 (Specifically Al-Li material is forbidden). - Brake Disc Rotors Ferrous or Carbon (refer to Art.
-2.4.4.3.4). - Brake Pads for Carbon Discs Carbon. - Brake Pads for Ferrous Discs no restriction. - e) The parts list may not be updated during the season, other than with the express consent of the Technical Director (eg. to alleviate a safety problem). - f) Evolution and updates are permitted from one season to the next, with the following limitations: - Construction materials must comply with the Allowed Materials list (Art.
-2.4.4.3.6. d, above). - Individual component prices and the total package price must not increase for 3 years (ie. for the 2018, 2019 and 2020 seasons), after which time the suppliers may submit a new price list to the Organiser for approval.
+- d) The construction materials allowed for the main body of each component are: - Calipers, Master Cylinders Al2024, Al7075, Al6082, Al2618, Al6061 (Specifically Al-Li material is forbidden). - Brake Disc Rotors Ferrous or Carbon (refer to Art.
+2.4.4.3.4). - Brake Pads for Carbon Discs Carbon. - Brake Pads for Ferrous Discs no restriction. - Brake disc carriers aluminium and magnesium alloys (specifically, composites including carbon fibre reinforced, glass fibre reinforced, and similar are not permitted). - e) The parts list may not be updated during the season, other than with the express consent of the Technical Director (eg. to alleviate a safety problem). - f) Evolution and updates are permitted from one season to the next, with the following limitations: - Construction materials must comply with the Allowed Materials list (Art.
+2.4.4.3.6. d, above). - Individual component prices and the total package price must not increase during the season.
+Any future price increases must be requested by the supplier in advance, and are subject to approval by the Organiser.